-Although it tastes like a decadently delicious, old fashioned caramel sauce, this Microwave Caramel Sauce (the real deal) is made with an easy, new-fangled method!
+Although it tastes like a decadently delicious, old-fashioned caramel sauce, this amazing dessert topping is made using an easy, new-fangled method!

 I love making your life in the kitchen a little easier – and a little more delicious.
 Oh, and there’s one other thing I really love…

 It’s making you look like a rock star in the eyes of your family/friends/guests with minimal effort on your part.
 That’s exactly the scenario you’ll find when you whip up a batch of this super easy, never fail, crazy delicious Microwave Caramel Sauce (the real deal).